Random dynamics on real and complex projective surfaces: Introduction

-This article is part of a series of papers dedicated to the dynamics of groups of automorphisms of compact K\"ahler surfaces, notably K3 and Enriques surfaces.
-The article \cite{invariant} is focused on the classification of invariant measures in presence of parabolic elements. \begin{vcourte} In \cite{finite_orbits} the existence of finite orbits is analyzed by using tools from algebraic and arithmetic dynamics. \end{vcourte} \begin{vlongue} In \cite{finite_orbits} we study the existence of finite orbits for non-elementary group actions; tools from arithmetic dynamics are used to study the case where $X$ and its automorphisms are defined over a number field. \end{vlongue} In a forthcoming work, we plan to extend the techniques of Brown and Rodriguez-Hertz to the complex setting; with Theorem~\ref{mthm:alternative_stable} at hand, this would extend Theorem~\ref{mthm:stiffness} from the real to the complex case.
+\begin{enumerate}[ --] \item This article is part of a series of papers dedicated to the dynamics of groups of automorphisms of compact K\"ahler surfaces, notably K3 and Enriques surfaces.
+The article \cite{invariant} focuses on the classification of invariant measures in presence of parabolic elements, and in \cite{hyperbolic} we study the hyperbolicity of such measures. \begin{vcourte} In \cite{finite_orbits} the existence of finite orbits is analyzed by using tools from algebraic and arithmetic dynamics. \end{vcourte} \begin{vlongue} In \cite{finite_orbits} we study the existence of finite orbits for non-elementary group actions; tools from arithmetic dynamics are used to study the case where $X$ and its automorphisms are defined over a number field. \end{vlongue} \item After the first version of this paper and \cite{finite_orbits} were released, Filip and Tosatti \cite{Filip-Tosatti:Heights} gave an alternate approach of some of the results of Section~\ref{sec:currents}. \item It is natural to wonder what remains of our results in the real-analytic category.
+As explained above, the proofs of Theorems~\ref{mthm:currents} and~\ref{mthm:alternative_stable} rely on a global complex geometric argument (via Ahlfors-Nevanlinna currents and cohomology groups) to show that stable manifolds depend on random itineraries, and on local properties of complex analytic disks to go from stable manifolds to stable directions (cf. Section~\ref{sec:No_Invariant_Line_Fields}).
+It is clear that the global arguments do not carry over to groups of real-analytic diffeomorphisms of closed real surfaces.
+To be more explicit, consider the following fact: {\emph{if $f$ is an automorphism of a complex projective surface with positive entropy, and if $W^s_f(x)$ and $W^u_f(x')$ are Zariski dense stable and unstable manifolds of saddle periodic points, then $W^s_f(x)\cap W^u_f(x')$ is non-empty}}.
+This can be derived from the same global strategy, namely Ahlfors-Nevanlinna currents, their laminarity, and the Hodge index theorem (see~\cite[Thm.
+6.2]{Cantat:Milnor}).
+On the other hand, such a statement does \emph{not} hold for real analytic diffeomorphisms of closed surfaces.
+Regarding the results of Section~\ref{sec:No_Invariant_Line_Fields}, while some of the results of \S~\ref{subs:generic_intersection} might persist in the real-analytic category, the key Lemma~\ref{lem:BLS_intersection} does not (see Remark~\ref{rem:BLS_intersection}). \item While not directly covered by this article, the character variety of the once punctured torus (or the four times punctured sphere) should be amenable to the same strategy (see~\cite{Cantat:BHPS, Goldman:1988, Goldman:2003}, \cite{Previte-Xia:Pacific, Previte-Xia:TAMS}, and \cite{Xiao-Chuan_Liu, Chung} for a short selection of papers on the subject). \item In a forthcoming work, we intend to extend the results of Brown and Rodriguez-Hertz to the complex setting; with Theorem~\ref{mthm:alternative_stable} at hand, this would extend Theorem~\ref{mthm:stiffness} from the real to the complex case.